SJTU-IPADS/krcore-artifacts/docs/exp.md

 After running these experiemnts, you can use `make fig9a`  to plot the results, which will generate the outcome in `out/fig9a.png` (The first one corresponds to the one in the paper).

-The log files can also be found in the `out` directory.
+The log files can also be found in the `out/krcore-connect`,`out/krcore-connect-rpc` directory.

 ![fig9a](./screenshoots/fig9a.png)